CRTMCQ/CS361-Project/README.md

 # Microservice - Set Up
 My microservice can be found in the file: <b>soundtrackMicro.py</b>

+This microservice is designed to take in a movie title (string value) through a RabbitMQ server, and will return a URL to that movie's soundtrack album on Spotify (when possible).

 <b>Requirements</b>

 With the current authentication method, accessing the Spotify Web API requires the creation of a Spotify app, through the dashboard here: https://developer.spotify.com/dashboard